Migraine: Symptoms, Causes, and Management | SPARSH Hospital

 2. Migraine therapy

-Treatment without medicines, such as biofeedback and cognitive behavioural therapy, can help reduce stress and manage symptoms.
+Treatment without medication, such as biofeedback and cognitive-behavioural therapy, can help reduce stress and manage symptoms.

 3. Migraine injections